ZyMa-1/Conways_game_of_life_widget/info/About.md

     return bound_method
 ```

-Looking at all this crap and nonsense I would be glad If there would be a better solution for this.
+Looking at all this crap and nonsense I would be glad If there exists a better solution.
 But that works, so who cares.

 ## Main Widget

-There is much dynamic design was done to this point,
+There is much dynamic and flexible design was done to this point,
 so the main widget can relax and just take it easy.
 Use available methods and classes to easily connect one object to another in the desired way,
-essentially act like a controller between objects connecting them to each other.
+essentially act like a controller between objects connecting them to each other using some mediate method or function.

 ## Outro

-Project seems almost logically complete, so would work on it some more and maybe try
+Project seems to be almost logically complete, so would work on it some more and maybe try
-to get some feedback, but so afraid.
+to get some feedback, but afraid to do so, I am probably wasted.